schrolla/ScubaGear/baselines/teams.md

 # 2. Baseline

-## 2.1 External Participants SHOULD NOT Be Enabled to Request Control of Shared Desktops or Windows in Meetings
+## Requesting Control

 This setting controls whether external meeting participants can request control of the shared desktop or window during the meeting.
 In this instance, the term “external participants” includes external users, B2B guest users, unmanaged users and anonymous users.

+### Policy

+#### MS-TMS-001-001: External participants SHOULD NOT be enabled to request control of shared desktops or windows in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist.
 While there is some inherent risk in granting an external participant control of a shared screen, legitimate use cases for this exist.
 Furthermore, the risk is minimal as users cannot gain control of another